Arts of Armenia-Vocabulary

 Chalice - A decorated cup or goblet for the consecrated wine of the Eucharist (see picture).

 Codex - A manuscript with pages made of folded sheets.
-It replaced the scroll, which was different in that it was rolled paper.
+It replaced the scroll, which was different in that it was rolled paper; A book in our sense of the word, as opposed to a roll.

-Colophon - The prose text written by the scribe who wrote the manuscript, noting important details about the publication and personal information, such as his name, the name of the artist or patron, the place and time the work was copied, as well the catholicos and ruler of the period.
+Colophon - The prose text written by the scribe who wrote the manuscript, noting important details about the publication and personal information, such as his name, the name of the artist or patron, the place and time the work was copied, as well the Catholicos and ruler of the period.
 Usually at the end of a book, print, manuscript, or piece of calligraphy, or on a painting.
 There are also colophons of artists and binders and patrons of manuscripts; often placed at the end.
-Greek, finishing touch.
+(Greek for finishing touch).

 Cruciform - Cross-shaped, arranged in a cross.
 Some small Armenian chapels were cruciform.